Mardell: Conservative Kentucky torn on Obamacare

 She tells me right now she sometimes simply can't fulfil the most basic part of her job - diagnosing what's wrong with a patient.
 Obviously sick patients forgo medical testing because they are unable to afford it.

 "Something like Obamacare or the Affordable Care Act is going to give these people a better opportunity to have better healthcare," she says.
-"That's what we need."'Begging for insurance'
+"That's what we need."

 But not even Obamacare's fiercest fans would claim its launch has gone well.